Desk with Laptop, Calculator, Files and small model of house with epc colours

-During the assessment for an EPC, the energy assessor will determine the type of construction of the external walls of the property, for each building part - i.e. the main building plus any extensions.
+During the assessment for an EPC, the energy assessor will determine the type of construction of the external walls of the property, for each building part - i.e. the main building plus any extensions, if present.

 The options available are:

-In this section we are insterested in Cavity Walls and cavity wall insulation.
+In this section we're interested in Cavity Walls and Cavity Wall Insulation (CWI).

 A Cavity Wall is generally where the external wall of a property is constructed as two walls very close to each other with a gap between them called the cavity.
-The outside wall for example is often constructed with bricks, and the internal wall often constructed using larger blocks.
+The outer wall is often constructed with bricks, and the internal wall often constructed using larger blocks.

 A cavity wall is determined in many cases by looking externally at the brick bond of the wall (how the bricks were laid when the wall was built) and considering the thickness of the wall, perhaps the age of the property and maybe the view of an end gable wall from inside the loft to support this choice.